himankgupta1/himankgupta1/README.md

 - 👩‍💻 Final year B.Tech student at Vellore Institute of Technology, Vellore
 - 📍 I'm based in Delhi, India
-- 👀 Interested in Data Science
+- 👀 Deeply interested in Machine Learning and Data Science
-- ✍️ Currently learning Machine Learning and AI
+- 💼 Have experience working on ML and DS projects
 - 📧 You can reach me by [email](mailto:himankguptaa@gmail.com)

 ## Tech Stack 🛠️